 In our research and our conversations with experts, one name kept popping up repeatedly: Rogaine.
 As the first topical brand FDA-approved to help regrow hair (all the way back in 1988), Rogaine benefits from more than 20 years of clinical trials and consumer feedback.
 Rogaine was the first brand to offer a 5 percent minoxidil foam solution when it debuted Men’s Rogaine Unscented Foam in 2006, and virtually every treatment developed since (for both men and women) has been an imitation or derivation of that formula.

 And that’s why Men’s Rogaine Unscented Foam is our top pick — it’s the exact same product as the women’s formula, and much cheaper.

-When we spoke with Sarah, a Rogaine nurse, she explained that the different packaging (and therefore different prices) has to do with the FDA-approval process.
-“We discovered in clinical trials that the hair loss patterns between men and women are different,” she said by way of explanation.
+The Rogaine rep we spoke to explained that the different packaging (and therefore different prices) has to do with the FDA-approval process: “We discovered in clinical trials that the hair loss patterns between men and women are different,” she said by way of explanation.
 “Men typically have that bald spot on the crown of their head, where women generally have a general thinning throughout, but concentrated more on the top of the head.
 So for FDA approval, we had to come up with two different, gender-specific products, so the directions were more explanatory.”

 The only real difference between the men’s and women’s directions (beyond different diagrams of hair loss patterns): Men are instructed to use Rogaine twice daily; women only once.